-Essiac tea’s slippery elm is amazing when it comes to gastrointestinal issues.
+Essiac tea’s slippery elm is helpful for managing a variety of gastrointestinal issues.
 Slippery elm contains mucilage, a substance that becomes a slick gel when mixed with water.
 This mucilage coats and soothes the lining of the mouth, throat, stomach and intestines.
-Slippery elm is also high in antioxidants and calms the inflammation that comes with gastrointestinal conditions.
+Slippery elm is also high in antioxidants and can may help decrease inflammation that contributes to gastrointestinal conditions.

-Slippery elm also causes reflux stimulation of nerve endings in the gastrointestinal tract, which leads to increased mucus secretion.
-The increased mucus levels can guard the gastrointestinal tract against excess acidity as well as ulcers.
-Slippery elm is commonly suggested for sore throats, coughs, gastroesophageal reflux disease (GERD), Crohn’s disease, ulcerative colitis and irritable bowel syndrome (IBS).
-(6)
+Increased mucus has the benefit of guarding the gastrointestinal tract against excess acidity as well as ulcers.
+This is why Essiac is sometimes recommended for sore throats, coughs, gastroesophageal reflux disease (GERD), Crohn’s disease, ulcerative colitis and irritable bowel syndrome (IBS).

-Indian or Turkey rhubarb further helps the gastrointestinal system.
-The rhubarb contains malic acid that helps the body to make ATP more efficiently, aiding in energy levels and healing, which has a positive and balancing effect on the whole digestive system.
+Indian/Turkey rhubarb further helps the gastrointestinal system because it contains malic acid that helps the body to make ATP more efficiently, aiding in energy levels and healing.

-Since the 1980s, other companies have been making Essiac-like products.
-None of these companies are permitted to make claims that the mixtures treat or cure any disease, but many consumers buy these Essiac products to self-treat and cure many serious health ailments.
+Since the 1980s, several companies have been making Essiac-like products.
+None of these companies are permitted to make claims that the mixtures treat or cure any disease, but many consumers buy these Essiac products to self-treat and cure various health ailments.

 A lot of health stores and online shops sell an already made Essiac Tea called Caisse’s Tea that claims to follow the original Canadian formula.
-With this Caisse’s tea, you add two ounces of heated spring water to two ounces of the concentrated tea.
+To prepare Caisse’s tea, you add two ounces of heated spring water to two ounces of the concentrated tea.
 It is recommended that you take this mixture 30 minutes before breakfast or before bed two hours after eating dinner.

 - 6½ cups of burdock root (cut)